woven-planet/go-zserio/README.md

 - The ternary operator only works when used in functions.
 - Offsets and indexed offsets are not implemented yet.
 - Constraints are not implemented yet.
+- The `bazel` build environment does not work on Windows.

 ## Links